Modbus Setup Guide

 Note: Resources are always added as children to the currently selected item.

-- Double-click the ModbusMasterTCP that was added to navigate into it.
+- Navigate into the ModbusMasterTCP that was added by double-clicking it.

 - From the Resource tree, double-click a ModbusMasterPacket to add it to the Packets section in the ModbusMasterTCPIOServer.